What is an Independent Children’s Lawyer?

 The appointment of an Independent Children’s Lawyer

-In family law parenting proceedings, if it appears to the Court that the child's best interests in the proceedings should be independently represented, section 68L of The Family Law Act (1975) enables the Court to make an order for the appointment of an Independent Children's Lawyer.
+In family law parenting proceedings, if it appears to the Court that the child's interests in the proceedings should be independently represented, section 68L of The Family Law Act (1975) enables the Court to make an order for the appointment of an Independent Children's Lawyer.

 An Independent Children's Lawyer (ICL) is typically appointed by the Court when one of the parties applies and/or one or more of the following situations are present: